hedmanw/marlin-mining/examples/tasks/README.md

 ## MPS
 1. Launch MPS from the VM desktop.
-2. Open the integrated .
+2. Open the integrated files in Examples/Examples/Imported2/.

 # Creating environments in INCLINE VM